 Listen and Engage- Make sure you're having a two-way conversation, shows genuine interest and really listen to the question.
 'Often people answer the question they think they’ve heard because it’s what they are expecting to be asked.'

 Rob Ferguson reminds you to be genuine and self-aware.

-Be self-aware- it’s important to take a moment to be self-ware- you might not realise that your actually shouting or waving your hands around dramatically.
+Be self-aware- it’s important to take a moment to be self-aware- you might not realise that you are actually shouting or waving your hands around dramatically.
 Be aware of how you’re coming across, you want to be genuine.
 Rob’s interview nightmare- ‘a candidate telling the interviewer that the company was only his 5th choice of companies he wanted to work for’.
 If you don’t really want it, why would they want you?

 Dress appropriately – this is again an obvious one, but remembers the subtle things, like wearing a watch can show you’re organised.
 Take it easy on cologne and perfume –be aware of how powerful scents can be- it could make them feel sick or remind them of someone they didn’t like.
 Wear something you know you look good in- you’ll feel more comfortable.

 Be nice to the receptionist- They are part of the back bone of any office or company so don’t underestimate their power- It’s not uncommon for the interviewer to ask the receptionist about the interaction they had with the candidate or what the candidate did while waiting.
 Put away your phone and take the time to mentally prepare.
 Worst candidate moment- ‘I started out as a receptionist.
 One day a man came in on his cell phone- he didn’t introduce himself, just came in and sat straight down still on the phone.
 Ten minutes later, still on the phone, he rudely asked me why the interviewer was late.
 Turns out he was there for an interview for a senior management role.’
 Remember, treat everyone you encounter with respect- they may become your colleagues.